ictnlp/TruthX/README.md

 - **Llama-2-7B-Chat model with baked-in TruthX** [[download here]](https://huggingface.co/ICTNLP/Llama-2-7b-chat-TruthX)
   - You can directly download this baked-in model and use it like standard Llama, no additional operations are required.
-  - Note that TruthX in this model is trained on all TruthfulQA data, different from the two-fold setting in the paper.
-If you want the baked-in versions of other LLMs, welcome to submit an issue.
+  - If you want the baked-in versions of other LLMs, welcome to submit an issue.
 - **TruthX models** [[download here]](https://huggingface.co/ICTNLP/TruthX)
   - You should download TruthX models and use them together with the corresponding original LLMs.
   - The results in the paper can be reproduced using these models.